kevinzen/sidekiq-multi-redis-client/README.md

 # SidekiqMultiRedisClient [![Build Status](https://travis-ci.org/kevinzen/sidekiq-multi-redis-client.png?branch=master)](https://travis-ci.org/kevinzen/sidekiq-multi-redis-client)

-## THIS REPOSITORY IS UNDER DEVELOPMENT.
-DO NOT USE YET!

 Enable High Availability by having sidekiq clients submit jobs to more than one redis instance with different workers.
 Automatically fail over to one if the other disappears.
 Spread processing load across all the redis instances.